newbie1669-crypto/google-fiber-fcr-capstone-classic/sql/README.md

 # Legacy SQL — pre-dbt reference

 These are the **original SQL files** written during exploratory analysis, before the project was migrated to dbt.
-They are kept for **reference and storytelling**, not for production use.
+They are kept for **reference and storytelling**, not for production purpose.

 ```
 sql/